rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 Please note that you can only attach a maximum of one Travel Agent Profile.
 The `TravelAgentProfileId` is auto populated in Environment variables with Test Scripts inserted into the collection.

 1. Change `companyName`and `address` as required.
 Not mandatory to change.
 Do not change the address type 'AR ADDRESS'.
 The payload contains multiple address.
 This is just to show that multiple addresses can be inserted with one API call.
+2. Once Travel Agent Profile is created, ensure `getProfile` API is executed
+   1. Copy `TA ArAddress Id`  into environment variables as `TravelAgentArAddressId`.
-2. Once Travel Agent Profile is created, ensure `getProfile` API is executed so that `TA ArAddress Id` and also `CompanyName` is inserted into environment variables `TravelAgentArAddressId` & `TravelAgentName`.
-Note that there are 2 addresses in the response.
-Make sure you insert correct Address into Environment variable.
+   2. Copy `CompanyName` into environment variables as `TravelAgentName`.
+   3. Note that there are 2 addresses in the response - make sure you insert correct Address (AR) into Environment variables.

 ## 6 Create AR Account for Travel Agent Profile

 1. Account Receivable account types (AR Types) enable you to categorize AR accounts.
 The account type selected in each AR Account is used for filtering in both the application and also on reports, such as when generating an AR aging report subtotaled by account type.
 Account types also determine the stationery templates to use when generating statements and reminder letters for each AR account.
 Fetch AR types which is required to create Travel Agent AR account and set environment variable `TravelAgentArAccountType`.
 2. Fetching of the AR Account Number sequence for creating Travel Agent AR Account in next API.
 The AR Account format is determined from the OPERA Control `Account_Picture` under the module `Accounts_ Recievable`.
 For example `A` respresents Alphabet and `X ` respresents number.
 For example your OPERA Control is `AAAAXX` and your value would be like `ABCD12`
 3. Create Travel Agent AR Account.
 Make sure `accountNo`tag within the payload is updated to respective code of your choice respectiing the OPERA control value from previous step
-4. Copy `accountNo` from 6a and insert into query parameter.
-Use getProfile API to check all of the above values are responded correctly.
-Copy `accountNo` into `TravelAgentAccountNo` and `accountId` into `TravelAgentAccountId`.
+4. Copy `accountNo` from 6a and insert into the `accountNo` query parameter of 6b.
+5. Use the `getProfile` API to check all of the above values are returned correctly.
+6. Copy `accountNo` into the environment variables as `TravelAgentAccountNo`
+7. Set `accountId` into the environment variables as `TravelAgentAccountId`.

 ## 7-Fetch Hotel Availability